 Carbon monoxide alarms should be placed throughout your home on each floor as well, both inside and outside sleeping areas.
 You can test them each month by pressing the “test” button and listening for noise.
 Similar to smoke alarms, if the battery starts chirping, that means they have to be replaced.
 Carbon monoxide alarms should not be more than seven years old.
 If the alarm sounds (and make sure the alerts can be heard from each bedroom), head outside and catch ample fresh air.
 Then, call the fire department and wait until help arrives, before re-entering your home.

 Your home fire safety checklist should include fire sprinkler systems to spray water directly onto the fire.
 The cost of installing fire sprinklers is quite low, and it can reduce or extinguish a fire quickly by releasing 8-24 gallons of water per minute, often before firefighters even arrive at the scene.
 They are also less damaging than having a sturdy hose or fire extinguisher put out a fire.
-Sprinkler systems should be maintained and checked every year, particularly the sprinkler heads, valves, pipes, and gauges.
+Regular maintenance and check-ups should be conducted every year, particularly for sprinkler heads, valves, pipes, and gauges.
 Scheduling annual fire sprinkler services and even five-year inspections can ensure your sprinkler systems are always in top shape.

 Along with fire safety products, there are many things you can do to practice fire prevention.